NamGungGeon/react-hydratable/README.md

 `userAgent`: crawler user-agent (request header)

 `htmlPrefix`: prefix string that is added crawling result (if blank, `<!DOCTYPE html>` is not included)

+`pageCount`: multi-page crawling is support. if you increase this value, crawling speed is up, but may stress to server.